 The Bellwood-Antis Public Library has come a long way since 1965, but our mission of serving the Bellwood-Antis community remains unchanged.
 Our founders would be proud.

-The library is a PA Forward Silver Star Library, which means we have made a commitment to offering the Bellwood-Antis community programs and resources that help them learn more about five types of literacy people need to live: basic literacy, civic and social literacy, health literacy, financial literacy, and information literacy.
+The library is a PA Forward Gold Star Library, which means we have made a commitment to offering the Bellwood-Antis community programs and resources that help them learn more about five types of literacy people need to live: basic literacy, civic and social literacy, health literacy, financial literacy, and information literacy.
 All of our programs support one of these forms of literacy.

 The library is part of the Blair County Library System.